iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

 * _Queue selection_.
 A queue is selected according to round-robin scheduling algorithm.
 In particular, we use a modified version of the deficit round-robin (DRR) algorithm.
 * _Message dequeuing_.
-The first (oldest) message of the queue, that satisfies certain conditions is dequeued, and list of active nodes is updated.
-Conditions a message must satisfy:
+The first (oldest) message of the queue, that satisfies certain conditions is dequeued.
+A message must satisfy the following conditions:
     * Message has a ready flag assigned.
 Ready flag is assigned when all of its parents have been scheduled or confirmed (are eligible).
     * Message timestamp is not in the future.